OLIVITECH Operational Group: Optimization of olive growing through technological and aerobiological analysis

 - Main source of financing PEPAC 2023-2027

-Increase the effectiveness of phytosanitary treatments applied, reduce the number of these by limiting ourselves to those that are essential and, in this way, increase profitability and sustainability and reduce the environmental impact of farms.
+Increase the effectiveness of phytosanitary treatments applied, reduce their number by limiting them to essential ones, and thus increase profitability and sustainability and reduce the environmental impact of farms.

-- The study will be carried out in Galicia and Andalusia.
+The study will be carried out in Galicia and Andalusia.
 The varieties under study are Arbequina and Picual, selecting 10 of each.
-The initial data correspond to a study started in 2020, and the present project will be developed on the same olive groves.
-A phenological study of the olive tree (Olea europea) will be carried out in order to identify the phases most sensitive to the meteorological variables of temperature, precipitation and humidity.
+The initial data correspond to a study initiated in 2020, and the current project will be developed in the same olive groves.
+A phenological study of the olive tree (Olea europea) will be conducted to identify the stages most sensitive to meteorological variables such as temperature, precipitation, and humidity.
+On-site visits to the olive groves will be made to observe the stages studied.

-Optimization of the use of phytosanitary products in olive trees using a computer tool based on the development of fungi, the number of spores and the moment of sensitivity based on the phenological state of the plant.
+Optimization of phytosanitary product use in olive trees using a computer tool based on fungal development, spore count, and the time of sensitivity based on the plant's phenological state.

-- Coordinator name: Galician University Business Foundation (FEUGA)
+- Coordinator/entity name: Galician University Business Foundation (FEUGA)

-- Postal address: R/Lope Gómez de Marzoa S/N - Campus Vida, Santiago de Compostela, A Coruña
+- Postal address: Rua Lope Gómez de Marzoa S/N - Campus Vida, Santiago de Compostela, A Coruña

 - Fundación Empresa Universidad Gallega (FEUGA)